 The original handwritten lyrics for the Clash’s “London Calling.”
 This sheet of paper is history.

 Any musical museum must display lots of memorabilia from the King of Pop.
-Here’s the Grammy he won in 1984 for Album of the Year for “Thriller,” one of a record eight awards he captured that night, plus the loafers he wore on the Bad Tour.
+Here’s the Grammy Michael Jackson won in 1984 for Album of the Year for “Thriller,” one of a record eight awards he captured that night, plus the loafers he wore on the Bad Tour.

 One of his “Smooth Criminal” suits and the blue jacket he wore on the night of his big Grammy haul.